 There are ten easy strategies to restrict children’s screen usage.
-Positive habit-forming strategies for unplugging your family and raising healthy, balanced children.
+Positive habit-forming strategies for unplugging your family and raising healthy, balanced children who are more into life than their devices.

-If you’re like most parents, you’re undoubtedly concerned about how much screen time your children are getting.
+If you’re like most parents, you’re undoubtedly concerned about how much time your children are getting in the digital world.

 - When it comes to playing on the kindle or iPad, how long is too long?

-- Is it possible to get rid of displays entirely?
+- Is it possible to get rid of screens entirely?

 There’s nothing wrong with a little Paw Patrol or Minecraft now and again, as long as their eyes aren’t glazed over from hours in front of the computer and you’re happy with your decision.

-After all, anything in moderation is a good rule of thumb, and screens are no exception.
+After all, anything in moderation is a good rule of thumb, and screens are no exception, but social interaction, physical activity and quality time with the family are also very important things to incorporate into our days.

 Is Screen Time Harmful or Not?
 What is the Research on Screen Time?